Enalean/tuleap-documentation-en/languages/en/developer-guide/back-end/tests.rst

 It will launch a local container with a bunch of projects (defined in ``tests/e2e/_fixtures``).
 Once the container has started, you must be able to launch the Cypress electron app.
-The test structure respect the Tuleap dictinction between core and plugins.
+The test structure respects the Tuleap distinction between core and plugins.

 To write tests in core, just go on core namespace and run `npx cypress open`